 - 8.1 Confidentiality is an issue which needs to be discussed and fully understood by all those working with children, particularly in the context of child protection.
-The only purpose of confidentiality in this respect is to benefit the child.
-A member of staff must never guarantee confidentiality to a pupil, nor should they agree with a pupil to keep a secret as, where there is a child protection concern, this must be reported to the relevant academy Designated Safeguarding Lead and may require further investigation by appropriate authorities. - 8.2 Staff will be informed of relevant information in respect of individual cases regarding child protection on a 'need to know basis' only.
+A member of staff must never guarantee confidentiality to anyone about a safeguarding concern (including parents / carers or pupils) or promise to keep a secret.
+In accordance with statutory requirements, where there is a child protection concern, this must be reported to the Designated Safeguarding Lead and may require further investigation by appropriate authorities. - 8.2 Information on individual child protection cases may be shared by the designated safeguarding lead (or deputy) with other relevant staff members.
+This will be on a 'need to know' basis only and where it is in the child's best interests to do so.
 Any information shared with a member of staff in this way must be held treated confidentially.